 - Support and Organization

-Rails Girls Summer of Code centers around teams.
+RGSoC centers around teams.
 A full team consists of a pair of students, two or more coaches and a project mentor.

 Students are the only people who will be remunerated if accepted into the program.

-Should a coach not be available to help with an issue, students can always reach out to a team of Remote Coaches.
+Ideally, students and their coach(es) share the same office space.
+Some companies allow employees to spend a predetermined amount of time on coaching during business hours.
+Should a coach not be available to help with an issue, students can always reach out to a team of remote coaches.

-- available throughout the summer to review pull requests, help with concepts and generally support the team.
+- available throughout the summer to review pull requests, help with concepts and generally support the team

 Support and Organization